CharlesCarley/FileTools/Documentation/FileStructure.md

 ## Reserved Codes

-The following are reserved chunk identifiers that are used when loading.
+The following are reserved chunk identifiers that the loader internally uses when reading a file.

 | CODE | Description                                                                                                                      |
 | ---- | :------------------------------------------------------------------------------------------------------------------------------- |